-LanguageCert Test of English (LTE) is an international English test and it is intended that there will be a mix of provenance of input texts in test materials (i.e. North American, British English, etc.)
+LanguageCert Test of English (LTE) is an international English test.
+It is intended that there will be a mix of provenance of input texts in test materials (i.e., North American, British English, etc.)

-The Reading component of the LTE qualification consists of four task types.
+The Reading component consists of four task types.